-This AQI release focus on the period: May 2022, The Ambulance Service Indicators (formally Ambulance Quality Indicators) have been produced since October 2015, to export a full copy of the Wales-level dataset or Local Health Board dataset please visit the Emergency Ambulance Services Committee Website.
-Metadata dats is also available as is a full list of indicator descriptors.
+This ASI release focus on the period: July 2022.
+The Ambulance Service Indicators (formerly Ambulance Quality Indicators) have been produced since October 2015, to export a full copy of the Wales-level dataset or Local Health Board dataset please visit the Emergency Ambulance Services Committee Website.
+Metadata is also available as is a full list of indicator descriptors.